McDonald's Unusual Options Activity

 McDonald's is the largest restaurant owner-operator in the world, with 2024 system sales of $131 billion across more than 43,000 stores and 115 markets.
 McDonald's pioneered the franchise model, building its footprint through partnerships with independent restaurant franchisees and master franchise partners around the globe.
 The firm earns roughly 60% of its revenue from franchise royalty fees and lease payments, with most of the remainder coming from company-operated stores across its three core segments: the United States, internationally operated markets, and international developmental/licensed markets.

-Having examined the options trading patterns of McDonald's, our attention now turns directly to the company.
-This shift allows us to delve into its present market position and performance

-Present Market Standing of McDonald's With a trading volume of 880,704, the price of MCD is down by -0.09%, reaching $306.3.
+McDonald's's Current Market Status With a trading volume of 1,031,694, the price of MCD is up by 0.45%, reaching $308.83.
 Current RSI values indicate that the stock is may be approaching overbought.
-Next earnings report is scheduled for 57 days from now.
-Professional Analyst Ratings for McDonald's
+Next earnings report is scheduled for 54 days from now.
+Expert Opinions on McDonald's

-In the last month, 5 experts released ratings on this stock with an average target price of $323.0.
+A total of 5 professional analysts have given their take on this stock in the last 30 days, setting an average price target of $326.0.

 Turn $1000 into $1270 in just 20 days?

 20-year pro options trader reveals his one-line chart technique that shows when to buy and sell.
 Copy his trades, which have had averaged a 27% profit every 20 days.
-Click here for access. * An analyst from Barclays persists with their Overweight rating on McDonald's, maintaining a target price of $350. * An analyst from Truist Securities persists with their Buy rating on McDonald's, maintaining a target price of $340. * An analyst from Piper Sandler persists with their Neutral rating on McDonald's, maintaining a target price of $290. * An analyst from Keybanc persists with their Overweight rating on McDonald's, maintaining a target price of $335. * Maintaining their stance, an analyst from JP Morgan continues to hold a Overweight rating for McDonald's, targeting a price of $300.
+Click here for access. * An analyst from Baird has decided to maintain their Neutral rating on McDonald's, which currently sits at a price target of $310. * An analyst from JP Morgan has decided to maintain their Overweight rating on McDonald's, which currently sits at a price target of $300. * Consistent in their evaluation, an analyst from Barclays keeps a Overweight rating on McDonald's with a target price of $350. * Maintaining their stance, an analyst from Wedbush continues to hold a Outperform rating for McDonald's, targeting a price of $330. * An analyst from Morgan Stanley has decided to maintain their Overweight rating on McDonald's, which currently sits at a price target of $340.

+Options trading presents higher risks and potential rewards.
+Astute traders manage these risks by continually educating themselves, adapting their strategies, monitoring multiple indicators, and keeping a close eye on market movements.
+Stay informed about the latest McDonald's options trades with real-time alerts from Benzinga Pro.

 © 2025 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.